hrauch/rough_cld/README.md

     rcld_456.draw_cld(nodes, edges, true)

 If you want to show the diagram stepwise you have to create control buttons.
-Since in index.html are two diagrams on the same page, I had to declare a second class (rcld_123):
+Since index.html has two diagrams on the same page, I had to declare a second class (rcld_123):

     <div class="col-12">
         <div class="btn-group" role="group" aria-label="forward / backward">